‘Rurouni Kenshin: The Final’ Review: The Iconic Samurai Hits Netflix Worldwide

 This film’s upcoming sequel-prequel being an adaptation of the iconic OVA Trust and Betrayal (1999) is and will be essential to The Final in the future.
 If that story is adapted the way fans expect, layers of The Final will be further emboldened by performances from Satoh and Mackenyu in retrospect.
 Both actors give substantially greater weight as The Final sets up the context of their relationship to Tomoe Yukishiro, and the genesis of the crossed scar that defines Kenshin’s characterization from then on.

-Viewing Otomo’s first three films first necessitate full context of these characters arcs and their world, but The Final and The Beginning are intended as their own duology and viewable as stunning period piece action films in their own respect, and will undoubtedly paint a stunning circle of storytelling that resonates the themes of the franchise.
+Arguably, this climactic film necessitates viewing Otomo’s first trilogy for the full context of these characters’ arcs and their world, but The Final and The Beginning are intended to be viewed as their own duology, and viewable as stunning period piece action films in their own respect.
+When it’s completed, they will undoubtedly paint a stunning circle of storytelling that ripples with the themes of the franchise.
 The Final in every respect is an evolution for these films.
-While its structure and scale are closer to Rurouni Kenshin: Origins (2012), its pace is refined, its action wildly impressive, and backed by a superior emotional resonance as the necessary puzzle piece to deliver satisfying filmmaking behind the weight of clashing steel blades.
+While its structure and scale are closer to Rurouni Kenshin: Origins (2012), its pace is significantly more refined, its action wildly more impressive, and backed by a superior emotional resonance as the necessary puzzle piece to deliver satisfying filmmaking behind the weight of clashing steel blades.
 When all is said and done, Rurouni Kenshin will be the series of films that helped redefine Japanese cinema, and may one day supersede the manga and anime as the superior edition of one of Japan’s most popular modern fictional heroes.

 Ruroni Kenshin: The Final is now streaming on Netflix worldwide.